Sarcosphaera: Taxonomy

+Etymology

+The Greek genus name means "flesh ball"; the Latin specific epithet, coronaria, refers to the crown-like form of the open fruit body.
+The species is commonly known by various names, including the "crown fungus", the "pink crown", the "violet crown-cup", or the "violet star cup".

 Description

 Sarcosphaera is partly hypogeous (fruiting underground) and emerges from the ground as a whitish to cream-colored hollow ball.
 Young specimens are covered entirely by an easily removed thin protective membrane.
 As it matures, it splits open to expose the inner spore-bearing layer (hymenium).
 The cup is up to 12 cm in diameter, roughly spherical initially but breaking up into a series of five to ten raylike projections, which give the fruit body the shape of a crown.
 The outer surface of the cup is white, while the inner surface is lilac-gray, although in age the color may fade to a brownish-lavender color.
 The flesh is white, thick, and fragile.
 Some specimens may have a short, stubby stalk.

+S. coronaria has no distinctive taste or odor, although one source says that as it gets older the odor becomes "reminiscent of rhubarb".

 The spores are hyaline (translucent), smooth, and ellipsoid with the ends truncate.
 They have dimensions of 11.5–20 by 5–9 μm, and usually contain two large oil drops.
 The paraphyses (sterile, filamentous cells interspersed among the asci, or spore-producing cells) are 5–8 μm wide at the tip, branched, septate (with partitions that divide the cells into compartments), and constricted at the septa.
 The asci are cylindrical, and measure 300–360 by 10–13 μm; the tips of the asci stain blue with Melzer's reagent.
 The finely cylindrical paraphyses have slightly swollen tips and are forked at the base.